 Later a very special generation of youth that have already made their mark in the history of Salvadoran journalism began to arrive.
 While they were studying they approached El Faro and said that they wanted to learn journalism by working here.
 I had already developed something of a name in the field and so they wanted to learn from me.
 So that was the deal and they began to work at El Faro without receiving any pay.

 El Faro continued for seven years without paying anyone a single cent.
-Dada says that this isn’t replicable today; that part of El Faro’s appeal was its novelty, but that soon its best reporters moved on to higher paying jobs (that is, jobs that paid) at mainstream newspapers.
-That is when they began accepting funds from international donors like Open Society Institute, the United Nation, and the Danish government.
-It is also when they began to focus on long-term reporting projects with a focus on investigative journalism.
-First they expanded the election coverage, then focused on gangs, and most recently launched a two-year reporting about Salvadoran migration through Mexico to the United States that resulted in two books and a full length documentary movie.
+Dada says that this isn’t replicable today; that part of El Faro’s appeal was its novelty, but that soon its best reporters moved on to higher paying jobs at mainstream newspapers.
+El Faro sought funds from international donors like Open Society Institute, the United Nation, and the Danish government, and began to focus on long-term, investigative reporting projects.
+First they expanded election coverage, then focused on gangs, and most recently launched a two-year reporting about Salvadoran migration through Mexico to the United States that resulted in two books and a full length documentary movie.

 Carlos Dada (standing) with Alvaro Saravia, one of the assassins of Archbishop Oscar Romero.

 El Faro’s watershed moment, however, came on March 22nd with the article “How we killed Archbishop Romero,” published on the 30th anniversary of the murder of Archbishop Oscar Romero, which was orchestrated by El Salvador’s conservative ARENA party.
 The article attracted over 70,000 hits in just two days, which brought down the whole website.
 In an interview with James Breiner of the Center for Digital Journalism in Guadalajara, Dada says the article quickly spread on Facebook and then via Twitter where “#Romero” became a trending topic.